 Citrus fruits, including lemons, tangerines, lines, oranges, and grapefruits, are cherished for their amazing vitamin C content.
 This vitamin is crucial for the immune system, since it helps produce the white blood cells that combat different viral and bacterial infections.
 Although it can’t treat a regular cold, having enough vitamin C may shorten the time it lasts and make it less severe.
 Whether you like to consume them on their own or squeeze their juices over your food, try to incorporate citrus into your everyday meals for a healthier immune system.

 2. Sweet Potatoes

 Sweet potatoes are a rich source of nutrients.
 They provide a delightful mix of potassium, as well as vitamins A, C, and beta-carotene.
 This nutrient blend is an excellent combination for helping out the immune system.
 Vitamin A especially boosts your immune system by improving the production and effectiveness of white blood cells.
 Try swapping out regular potatoes for sweet potatoes during flu and cold season to get their immune-boosting benefits.

 3. Red Bell Peppers

-Red bell peppers, also well-known as capsicum, offer a delicately sweet and earthy taste.
+Red bell peppers, also known as capsicum, offer a delicately sweet and earthy taste.
 These ripe peppers are packed with vitamin C, which makes them outstanding foods for the immune system.
 While their vitamin C content reduces a bit when roasted, they still serve as a crucial source of immunity-enhancing vitamins.

 Garlic has a very rich history of use due to its antifungal, antiseptic, and antibacterial properties.
 It’s well-known to help the body in preventing or fighting viruses, bacteria, and other microorganisms, making it an exceptional contender among foods that help the immune system.